Ayrton Simmons: 2018

 In 2018, Simmons made his debut in the BRDC British Formula 3 Championship with Chris Dittmann Racing, scoring 88 points and finishing 19th in the standings.

 2019

-For the 2019 season, the Brit made a deal to race in the championship on a full-time basis.
+For the 2019 season, Simmons made a deal to race in the championship on a full-time basis.
 He scored his first podiums in the opening round at Oulton Park and achieved his first win at Silverstone in the third race.
 His next race win came at Spa-Francorchamps, however, by then he had already lost ground to his championship rivals Clément Novalak and Johnathan Hoggard.
 Simmons won another race at the second Silverstone round and finished third in the overall standings, just 55 points behind champion Novalak.
 At the end of the year, he was selected in the final four for the 2019 Aston Martin BRDC Award, but it was eventually won by British F3 rival Johnathan Hoggard.

 Midway through the season in May, Simmons joined the 2019 F3 Asian Championship.
 He partook in two rounds and ended tenth in the standings.